Carla Fracci

-Carolina "Carla" Fracci ([ˈkarla ˈfrattʃi]; 20 August 1936 – 27 May 2021) was an Italian ballet dancer, actress and ballet director.
+Carolina "Carla" Fracci ([ˈkarla ˈfrattʃi]; 20 August 1936 – 27 May 2021) was an Italian prima ballerina, actress and ballet director.
 Considered one of the greatest ballerinas of the 20th century, she was a leading dancer of La Scala Theatre Ballet in Milan, then worked freelance with international companies including the Royal Ballet, London, Stuttgart Ballet, Royal Swedish Ballet and American Ballet Theatre.
 Fracci is known for her interpretation of leading characters in several Romantic ballets, such as La Sylphide, Giselle, Swan Lake, and Romeo and Juliet.
 She also performed in ballets such as Nijinsky and Complete Bell Telephone Hour Performances: Erik Bruhn 1961–1967.
 She danced with partners including Erik Bruhn, Rudolf Nureyev and Mikhail Baryshnikov.
-Later, she directed several ballet companies in Italy, including at the Teatro San Carlo in Naples and the Teatro dell'Opera di Roma in Rome.
+Later, she directed several ballet companies in Italy, including the Teatro San Carlo in Naples and the Teatro dell'Opera di Roma in Rome.

 According to Bruhn, she "gave the world a new idea of the ballerina in 19th-century Romantic ballets".
 She appeared with many of the leading companies of the world, and received multiple honours for her performances.

 Early life

-Born as Carolina, Fracci was born on 20 August 1936, in Milan, to a tram driver father and a mother who worked at a factory.
+Born as Carolina, Fracci was born on 20 August 1936, in Milan, to a tram driver and a mother who worked at a factory.
 During the Second World War, she lived with relatives in the countryside.
 In 1946, her mother brought her and her sister to a La Scala Theatre Ballet School entrance exam, which ended up being disastrous for Fracci.
 While her body type was deemed unsuitable for ballet, she was pretty enough to be the last of 35 students accepted.
 She described the early days at the school as "a crashing bore and a terrible chore."
 However, after she was cast as the mandolin in The Sleeping Beauty, performing alongside Margot Fonteyn, she changed her mind about ballet training and "started working very hard to catch up for the lost time."
 Fracci's training completed in 1955.
 She was one of six students chosen to participate in passo d'addio, a farewell performance of the graduates held after an opera performance.